MouseLand/suite2p/README.md

         'reg_tif': False, # whether to save registered tiffs 'reg_tif_chan2': False, # whether to save channel 2 registered tiffs 'subpixel' : 10, # precision of subpixel registration (1/subpixel steps)
-        'do_phasecorr': True, # whether to do cross-correlation or phase-correlation (recommend PHASE-CORR) 'smooth_sigma': 1.15, # ~1 good for 2P recordings, recommend >5 for 1P recordings
+        'smooth_sigma': 1.15, # ~1 good for 2P recordings, recommend >5 for 1P recordings
         'th_badframes': 1.0, # this parameter determines which frames to exclude when determining cropping - set it smaller to exclude more frames
         'pad_fft': False,